Canadian Committee for the Theory of Machines and Mechanisms

-Canadian Committee for the Theory of Machines and Mechanisms (CCToMM) is the Canadian branch of the International Federation for the Promotion of Mechanism and Machine Science (IFToMM).
-As the IFToMM, the CCToMM is an organization that supports the exchange of researchers and engineers from a wide range of disciplines related to Mechanical Engineering.
+The Canadian Committee for the Theory of Machines and Mechanisms (CCToMM) is the Canadian branch of the International Federation for the Promotion of Mechanism and Machine Science (IFToMM).
+As with IFToMM, CCToMM is an organization that supports the exchange of researchers and engineers from a wide range of disciplines related to Mechanical Engineering.

 Mission

 To promote research and development in the field of Machines and Mechanisms by theoretical and experimental methods, along with their practical application.

 History

 Since its inception in 1971, CCToMM has grown to become an important part of the fabric of Canadian research in the theory of mechanisms and machines (TMM).
 CCToMM was founded by M.O.M.
 Osman, Professor of mechanical engineering at Concordia University in Montreal.
 The committee was fully formed and operating on time for the ASME DETC 1976, which took place in Montreal.
-The CCToMM became affiliated with the IFToMM in 1979 and has been a regular member organisation since.
+CCToMM became affiliated with IFToMM in 1979 and has been a regular member organisation since.

-The CCToMM has served the TMM community in both Canadian official languages.
+CCToMM has served the Canadian TMM community in both Canadian official languages.
 For example, presentations at CCToMM symposia are welcome in both the French and English languages.

-The succession of CCToMM Presidents is as follows:
+The succession of CCToMM Chairs is as follows: